galacticcouncil/polkalert/README.md

 # Polkalert

-Polkalert is an application that runs locally with the validator's Substrate node and provide monitoring and alerting when relevant events happen.
-Alerts can be customized as emails or programmatically registered through webhooks.
-Convenient frontend is provided for staking nad settings screen.
+Polkalert is an application that runs locally with validator's Substrate node and provides monitoring and alerting when relevant events happen.
+Alerts can be sent via email or programmatically registered through webhooks.
+Polkalert also provides a convenient GUI for staking info and settings.

-Application stores blocks and their meta-data locally in a DB that it provides better performance and analysis of network events.
+Application stores blocks and their meta-data locally in a DB for better performance and analysis of network events.

-Stack used: React frontend + Node.js backend (Typescript) + PostgreSQL
+Tech stack:
+- Client (frontend): React.js, TypeScript
+- Server (backend): Node.js, TypeScript, GraphQL, PostgreSQL

 ## Project setup